 Here are 3 of the most insightful lessons about leadership from the book:

-- To develop radical candor you must learn how to be honest and direct without offending people.
+- To develop radical candor, you must learn to be honest and direct without offending people.

 - Collaborative leadership is far more effective than just barking orders.

-- Get to know your employee’s real motivations and so you can support them by having honest conversations.
+- Get to know your employee’s real motivations by having honest conversations.